Skip to content

 A free product is not always just a free product.
 If a brand sends you something because of your creator work, especially when content is expected, it usually has business context — even if no cash changed hands.

-The full topic is covered in Are gifted products taxable for Canadian creators? — but at minimum, keep the brand, item, estimated fair market value, the date received and whether content was required.
+The full topic is covered in are gifted products taxable for Canadian creators and influencers? — but at minimum, keep the brand, item, estimated fair market value, the date received and whether content was required.

 Tips, donations, subs and ad revenue

-Streamers and live creators often see income that does not look like a paycheque — small tips, bits, subscription revenue and ad shares.
+Streamers and live creators often see income that does not look like a paycheque — small tips on Twitch and Kick, bits, Star gifts on TikTok Live, subscription revenue, Patreon tiers and ad shares.
 These are still part of your creator business activity and should be tracked.

 You do not need to log every dollar of every tip — most platforms summarize this for you.
 Save the platform payout report for each pay period and keep your totals matching what the platform reports.